jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 The number sign (#) character denotes the beginning and the end of the comment.
 The UID (*810E194F-...-96ACF87C2059*) is CRFReporter generated.
 For details see [GHG_INVENTORY_RESULT_FILES](GHG_INVENTORY_RESULT_FILES.md).

+**Tips:** Once you have this set-up you can use it also for the future inventories.
+Do xml imports incrementally, you can easily check if new results have become available.
+Always check that you have the right active inventory in CRFReporter.
+Each year CRFReporter requires [manual work](CRFREPORTER_ANNUAL_CHECK.md) that needs to be done.

 **NB1:** CRFReporter checks that the version number of the PartyProfile xml matches the CRFReporter version.
 Each CRFReporter version update requires new